EngineersBox/VVSFS/report.md

 VSF implementation.

 During the initial development of the inode attributes, position dependent behaviour was not accounted for in the struct packing for inodes.
-Given we are writing inodes with the full size (not truncated to minimal packing size), we instead chose to pad the struct prior to writing to disk.
-Thus we write to the precise field position according to the struct layout (assuming default packing).
-Another key point is that we discovered that the Linux kernel has provisions to prevent disk thrashing when updating the
+Given we are writing inodes with the full size (not truncated to minimal packing size), we instead chose not to pad the struct prior to writing to disk.
+Thus we write to the precise field position according to the struct layout (assuming default packing) and read as such.
+This means that the actual struct layout may not be fully compatible with the full-field implementation.
+This also allows to to ensure full binay compatibility with the default VVSFS implementation.

-`atime` field often.
+Another key point is that we discovered that the Linux kernel has provisions to prevent disk thrashing when updating the `atime` field often.
 In order to override this behaviour and force the kernel to write through to disk, the `strictatime` parameter was included as a mounting option for out testing scripts.

 ## Supporting FS Stats